 A prescription drug which boosts this enzyme also caused weight loss as a side effect, as confirmed in a decade-long, well designed human clinical trial.
 It’s still unknown if other compounds and/or foods could offer similar perks of shedding pounds and inches.
 Either way, this is strong evidence to suggest that increased expression of this enzymatic activity might help with losing weight.

-4. Diabetes and blood sugar
+4. Lower blood sugar and diabetes risk

 It’s possible there may be other ways in which metformin is helping, but if there are, they remain unknown.